V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Core assm](../img/lr4/ce5.jpg){: loading=lazy width="600"}

- * Secure the endstop, notice the trigger direction.
+ * Secure the endstop, using M2.5x12mm screws, notice the trigger direction.
  * 99% of builds are going to use this endstop, homing to Xmin.
 The location for the endstop located at the left side of the core (when looking at it from behind) are for homing to Xmax (not recommended for beginners, needs changes to the config).

 ![!LR4 Core assm](../img/lr4/cs1.jpg){: loading=lazy width="600"}